-Unfortunately, photography is prohibited in the caves, so I have to cadge images from other sites, which will go unnamed.
+Unfortunately, photography is prohibited in the caves, so I have to cadge images from other sites.
 Nevertheless, I don’t mind not being able to shoot inside the caves.
 It forces you to concentrate more on the moment and capture the imagery and imagination of the artist in your own head for personal review later.

 When we first came to Cantabria, I wasn't aware of the paleolithic cave paintings here.
 But I'd certainly heard of the Lascaux and Chauvet Caves in France.
 The French caves are closed to visitors after the Lascaux Cave's treasures were severely degraded after the entrance of too many tourists caused mold to grow on the cave walls and begin to destroy the paintings.
 Because of its experience with the Lascaux caves, the Chauvet Caves have never been open to the public, and is open on only a very limited basis to the professional academics who are studying it.